 Aside from the choice of gasket material, the structure or configuration of the gasket is also significant.
 The following paragraphs explain four major types of gaskets.

 Depending on the face of the gaskets, two types of gaskets are found.
-The two types of gaskets most commonly known are ring gaskets and full-face gaskets.
-The latter as the name implies, covers the entire flange face and is pierced by the bolt holes.
-They are intended for use with flat face flanges.
+These two types of gaskets most commonly known are ring gaskets and full-face gaskets.
+The latter as the name implies covers the entire flange face and is pierced by the bolt holes.
+They are intended for use with flat-face flanges.
 Ring gaskets extend to the inside of the flange bolt holes and consequently are self-centering.
 They are usually used with raised face or lap joint flanges but may also be used with flat-faced flanges.

 Flat Ring Gaskets

-Flat-ring gaskets are widely used wherever service condition permits because of the ease with which they may be cut from a flat sheet and installed.
+Flat-ring types of gaskets are widely used wherever service condition permits because of the ease with which they may be cut from a flat sheet and installed.
 They are commonly fabricated from such materials as rubber, paper, cloth, asbestos, plastics, copper, lead, aluminum, nickel, Monel, and soft iron.
-The gaskets are usually made in thickness from 1/64 to 1/8 in.
+These gasket types are usually made in thickness from 1/64 to 1/8 in.
 Paper, cloth, and rubber gaskets are not recommended for use above 120° C. Asbestos-composition gaskets may be used up to 350° C or slightly higher, ferrous, and nickel-alloy metal gaskets may be used up to the maximum temperature rating of the flanges.

 Axial and Radial Gasket Flow under Compression